makersacademy/bowling-challenge-ruby/README.md

 ## The Task

 **THIS IS NOT A BOWLING GAME, IT IS A BOWLING SCORECARD PROGRAM.
-DO NOT GENERATE RANDOM ROLLS.
 THE USER INPUTS THE ROLLS.**

 Count and sum the scores of a bowling game for one player.
 For this challenge, you do _not_ need to build a web app with a UI, instead, just focus on the logic for bowling (you also don't need a database).